 - Residential Energy Tax Credit.
 The Residential Energy Tax Credit is worth up to 30% of the cost of alternative energy systems installed on or in your home, including a solar water heater, solar electric equipment, wind turbines, and fuel cell property.

 - Plug-In Electric-Drive Motor Vehicle Credit.
 This credit is worth up to $7,500 for buying a plug-in electric vehicle.
 The car must have at least four wheels and a rechargeable battery with a capacity of at least 4 kilowatt hours.
 To qualify, you must buy the car new; used cars aren’t eligible.

 - Foreign Tax Credit.
 This credit is available for taxpayers who work in a foreign country or have investment income from a foreign source.
-It provides a credit for foreign taxes paid or owed to a foreign country or on a U.S. possession if you’re subject to U.S. tax on the same income.
+It provides a credit for foreign taxes paid or owed to a foreign country or U.S. possession if you’re subject to U.S. tax on the same income.

 Some credits are refundable, and others are non-refundable.